muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 Dictionary, namely unordered, one-directional, any key type, no duplicates, might be added later.

-TODO, REWRITE THIS:
+Most complexities related to temporal types are excluded by MUON, and are best handled by a data model layered over top of MUON.
+For example, MUON itself does not place any restrictions on how many months/days/hours/minutes/seconds are permitted in particular slots for the possreps it does provide.
+Also, MUON itself makes no assumptions on what particular calendars/eras/epochs are in use, eg Gregorian or other.

-Spatial types in the general case are excluded because they are better defined by a data model layered over top of MUON and they are complex, though certain simple cases like a Coordinate (lat/lon) might be added.
+Most complexities related to spatial types are excluded by MUON, and are best handled by a data model layered over top of MUON.
+While MUON includes the **Geographic Point** possrep to handle the generally most simple and widely useful geographic coordinate type, it doesn't explicitly support any other kinds of geometries.

 Currency types in the general case are excluded because the **Mix** possrep should be able to represent all their variations in a more generic manner.